Alain Soral

-Alain Gérard Robert Guy Bonnet, known professionally as Alain Soral (/fr/; born 2 October 1958), is a far-right French-Swiss author, publisher, ideologue, conspiracy theorist, activist and filmmaker.
+Alain Gérard Robert Guy Bonnet (/fr/; born 2 October 1958, Aix-les-Bains), known professionally as Alain Soral (/fr/), is a far-right French-Swiss author, publisher, ideologue, conspiracy theorist, activist and filmmaker.

-From the 1990s, Soral gained some fame in France for his essays and media interventions on seduction, relations between men and women and various social issues, though his antifeminist views and other provocative stances caused some controversy.
+From the 1990s, Soral gained fame in France for his essays and media interventions on seduction, relations between men and women and other social issues, though his antifeminist views and other provocative stances caused some controversy.

 A self-professed Marxist, initially considered far-left, he evolved towards the far-right during the 2000s and eventually joined the National Front which he left after two years.
 Having created his own political movement, Égalité & Réconciliation (Equality and Reconciliation), he espoused openly antisemitic positions, associating himself with comedian-turned-activist Dieudonné.
 He also became one of France's most influential conspiracy theorists.

 Soral has been convicted multiple times of hate speech, both in France and in Switzerland, mostly for antisemitism but also for Holocaust denial and homophobia.
+In 2026 he relocated to Russia to avoid imprisonment in both countries.

 Early life

-Alain Bonnet was born in Aix-les-Bains, Savoie.
+Alain Bonnet was born in Aix-les-Bains (Savoie).
 His father was a French-Swiss notary and legal advisor.
-He grew up in the suburbs of Annemasse (Haute-Savoie), where he attended a local primary school.
-When Soral was about 12, his family moved to Meudon in the Paris area so that he could go to a private Catholic high school, the Collège Stanislas de Paris.
 His family, which has roots in Soral, Switzerland, has long used "Bonnet de Soral" as an unofficial name.
+He grew up in the suburbs of Annemasse (Haute-Savoie), where he attended primary school.
+When Soral was in his early teens, his family moved to Meudon in the Paris area so that he could attend a private Catholic high school, the Collège Stanislas de Paris.

 Soral later described his family as highly dysfunctional.
 In a 2004 interview, he said he had been "programmed to be a monster".
 His sister Agnès said that their father was a "narcissistic pervert" who mistreated his wife and beat his children.
 In 1973, their father was sentenced to prison for fraud in Switzerland.
 The family faced financial ruin and had to leave the Paris area for Grenoble, later returning to Annemasse.

-He spent two years working odd jobs before being accepted, aged 20, into the École Nationale Supérieure des Beaux-Arts, one of the few tertiary educational institutions he could attend without having the Baccalauréat.
+He spent two years working odd jobs before being accepted, aged 20, into the École Nationale Supérieure des Beaux-Arts, one of the few tertiary educational institutions he could attend without having the baccalauréat.
 He studied there for two years.
 He attempted for a time to become a painter, using the name "ABS".
 He was then taken in by a family of academics, who encouraged him to enroll at the École des Hautes Études en Sciences Sociales where he attended lectures given by Cornelius Castoriadis.